panopticon5/listy/README.md

 # Listy App

-This is a shared list application built with React, demonstrating CRUD operations, responsiveness, and Web API usage.
+This is a basic shared list application built with React, demonstrating CRUD operations, responsiveness, and Web API usage.

 ## Features